 Q. When can parents come in and meet staff for an information event?

-A. We will be holding a Welcome evening on Wednesday 6th July at 6pm where you will have the opportunity to listen to key staff talk about preparations for your child’s September start.
-There will also be uniform on sale from 5pm and a chance to meet Senior Leadership, including the principal, over refreshments from 5:30 – 6pm
+A. We will be holding a Welcome evening on Wednesday 5th July at 6pm where you will have the opportunity to listen to key staff talk about preparations for your child’s September start.
+There will opptunity to book a uniform sale appointment at Clive Marks from 5pm-6pm and a chance to meet Senior Leadership, including the principal, over refreshments from 5:30 – 6pm

 Q. Who do I contact if I have concerns?

 A. Miss Whitworth (Year 7 Progress Leader) and Miss Robinson (Year 7 Student Welfare manager) will be your first point of contact.
 You can also get in touch by emailing the team on [email protected] or by calling the Academy on 0121 553 4665 and leaving a message.
 We will respond within 48 hours.

 Q. Will there be a summer school?